dstackai/dstack/docs/examples/text-generation-inference.md

 Before you can run a service, you have to ensure that there is a gateway configured for your project.

 ??? info "Gateways"
-    To create a gateway, use the `dstack gateway create` command:
+    First, you have to create a gateway in one of the clouds of your choice.

     <div class="termy">

     ```shell
-    $ dstack gateway create
+    $ dstack gateway create --backend aws

     Creating gateway...

-     NAME                        ADDRESS
+     BACKEND    NAME                        ADDRESS
-     dstack-gateway-fast-walrus  98.71.213.179
+     aws        dstack-gateway-fast-walrus  98.71.213.179

     ```